cfdkang/cfdkang.github.io/README.md

     </tr>
   </table>
   <br/>
   <em>Figure.
-Hybrid RANS/LES simulation of a generic aircraft for predicting vertical-tail buffeting using the in-house FVM flow solver (left) and URANS simulation of ducted-fan vane to examine interference effect using `Star-CCM+ v15.02`.</em>
+Hybrid RANS/LES simulation of a generic aircraft for predicting vertical-tail buffeting using the in-house FVM flow solver (left) and URANS simulation of ducted-fan vane to examine interference effect using Star-CCM+ v15.02.</em>
 </p>